davidjnelson/single-page-app-boilerplate/README.md

 * deployment to the cloudfront cdn using an s3 origin while setting gzip and caching http headers
 * no modifications made javascript libraries by using requirejs shims.  currently libraries are wrapped with an AMD module
 * One command to update your javascript libraries to their latest versions
+* Integrate with yeoman for scaffolding for major js libraries

 More Detailed Documentation